-The second driver, consumer behaviour, has a more direct impact on Leicester and Leicestershire due to the areas geographically central location.
+The second driver, consumer behaviour, has a more direct impact on the LLEP area due to the areas geographically central location.
 Several new logistics parks and hubs have been developed across the county to cater for the rising volumes, with several huge multinational companies establishing a presence in the area.
-Not only does Leicestershire benefit from being in the centre of the UK but also the excellent air, road and rail links to the rest of the UK and beyond.
-As discussed in chapter four the logistics sector is wide and varied, with an increasing emphasis on digital systems.
-The move towards online shopping and delivery services was rapidly accelerated during the Covid-19 pandemic.
+Not only does the LLEP benefit from being in the centre of the UK but also the excellent air, road and rail links to the rest of the UK and beyond, 80% of England is within a four-hour road journey.
+As discussed in chapter 4 the logistics sector is wide and varied, with an increasing emphasis on digital systems.
+The move towards online shopping and delivery services was rapidly accelerated during the pandemic of 2020/21.

-The impact of the Covid-19 pandemic cannot be ignored, and the economic consequences were quickly felt.
+The impact of the COVID-19 pandemic cannot be ignored, and the economic consequences were quickly felt.
 The hardest hit sectors were accommodation and food services, together with arts, entertainment and recreation.
-Leicester and Leicestershire suffered particularly badly due to the extended lockdown of the City of Leicester and some districts throughout the summer when the rest of the country was beginning to open up.
-This creates the dual challenge for the LLEP of supporting those sectors to rebuild but also helping workers who may now be unemployed to transition to new sectors where there are employment opportunities.
+Leicestershire and Leicester suffered particularly badly due to the extended lockdown of the city of Leicester and some districts throughout the summer of 2020 when the rest of the country was beginning to open up.
+This creates the dual challenge for the LLEP of supporting those sectors to rebuild but also helping workers to transition to new sectors where there are employment opportunities.

-A second impact of the pandemic was

-to shine a light onto jobs that were often overlooked or undervalued as a career pre-pandemic.
-The concept of 'key worker' not only included health and care workers but also delivery drivers, retail staff, postal workers and refuse collectors, amongst many other occupations on which modern life is built.
+A second impact of the pandemic was to shine a light onto jobs that were often overlooked or undervalued as a career pre-pandemic.
+The concept of 'key worker' not only included health and care workers but also delivery drivers, retail staff, postal workers and refuse collectors (amongst many other occupations on which modern life is built).
 Although we must look at skills of the future, we must also recognise the importance of key roles.

-In February 2021, the LLEP commissioned the development of its Economic Recovery Strategy which will identify future priorities for the area's economic recovery strategy up to 2030.
+In December 2021, the LLEP published its Economic Growth Strategy which identifies future priorities for the area's economic growth over the ten years up to 2030.
 This will include a focus on skills and employment and incorporate the recommendations in the recently released white paper, Skills for Jobs.
-It is expected that following the anticipated publication date of the strategy in June 2021, further work will be undertaken by the SAP to use the refreshed evidence and direction of travel identified in the strategy to frame a more detailed Skills Strategy for the area.
+Following the publication of the strategy in December 2021, further work will be undertaken by the SAP to use the refreshed evidence and direction of travel identified in the strategy to frame a more detailed Skills Strategy for the area.

 The role which employers will play in shaping future skills provision will be critical and the LLEP has commissioned a Business Tracker Survey which will follow a cohort of 200 employers who will complete a survey every two months, including questions on their skills requirements.
-The first report was published in March 202121 and it was clear from this that Covid-19 had accelerated employer demand for both digital and marketing skills among employees.
-Through tracking the same group of employers in the coming year we will be able to gauge overall demand for skills.
+The first report was published in March 2021 and it was clear from this that Covid-19 had accelerated employer demand for both digital and marketing skills among employees.
+Through tracking the same group of employers in the future, we will be able to gauge overall demand for skills.

-Employers will also be front and centre
+Employers will also be front and centre in contributing to sector specific skills provision in the area through both existing and planned institutions including the MIRA Technology Institute (engineering, low carbon technologies), CLEAR (logistics, supply chain management), Textile Skills

-in contributing to sector specific skills provision in the area through both existing and planned institutions including the MIRA Technology Institute (engineering, low carbon technologies), CLEAR (logistics, supply chain management), Textile Skills Academy (textile manufacturing), MIT REAP Project (advanced manufacturing, low carbon technologies), the newly established Digital Skills Partnership in addition to membership of the Skills Advisory Panel itself.
-The prospect of an Institute of Technology within Leicester and Leicestershire will also provide a key point of interaction with anchor employers.
+Academy (textile manufacturing), MIT REAP Project (advanced manufacturing, low carbon technologies), the newly established Digital Skills Partnership in addition to membership of the Skills Advisory Panel itself.
+The prospect of an Institute of Technology within the LLEP area will also provide a key point of interaction with anchor employers.